-The Oldest and still the best Mumbai city has, This museum has more then fourty to fifty thousand varieties of ancient artefacts, majorly categorized as natural historic stuff, archaeology and art works from around India.
-The Major attractions being the Historic weapons used by Shivaji Maharaj and Sena, Those huge iron and still made stuff they use to wear and fight, Yes its a perfect stuff to be kept forever as today’s generation who are not health conscious will understand how those Indian leaders like Chatrapati and its sena use to wear during war and today’s ‘Non healthy’ generation who visits museums can’t even pick up those heavy stuff.
-Although no one is allowed to touch any of the artefacts.
-Such museums are kind of inspiration to keep oneself healthy.
+The Oldest and still the best in Mumbai city, This Shivaji museum has more then forty to fifty thousand varieties of ancient artefacts, major categorized as natural historic collection, archaeology and art works from around India.
+Major attractions being the weapons used by Shivaji Maharaj and his warriors.
+These are pure heavy weight iron outfits to safeguard self they use to wear and fight the battle.
+A great example of health and fitness for those who cannot carry few kilogram weight and walk around the city.
+Such museums are kind of inspiration to keep oneself fit and healthy.

-Moving ahead one can also see those British times (Presidency) forest rocks, timber and fossils along with the collection of antique minerals kept in group at one corner.
-Another attraction of this museum since 2008 is the new mythological section having lord Vishnu and Krishna and related art work in varieties.
-If you are from those who love Archaeological like old weapons, the classic style fishing hooks of the Indus Valley Era, then this section of Museum will sure attract you.
+Moving ahead one can also see those British era forest rocks, timber and fossils collections at one corner of this Shivaji Museum.
+Another attraction of this museum since 2008 is the new mythological section with idols and art work of lord Vishnu and Krishna since decades.
+If you love and are impressed with Archaeological collection like old weapons, the classic style fishing hooks of the Indus Valley Era, then this section of Museum will sure attract you.
 Since 1919, the Buddhist collection like Stupa of Mirpurkhas can also be seen here.

-For art lovers, their is huge collection and varieties of Mughal paintings, those sultan era and artwork from around India locations like Rajasthan and more.
-Another attraction and specialty being the old coin collections (Gold and Silver) coins, Those metal wares and stuff made of ivories from Our own Unique India is still available on public display since it started in 1904.
-Another section shows you the traditional yet textile age traditional and religious collection of India.
+For art lovers, their is a huge collection and varieties of Mughal era paintings, those were days of sultan and rajas, and the artwork collection from around India locations like Rajasthan and other cities of north is awesome.
+Shivaji museum is also famous for its old coin collections (Gold and Silver) and other metal coins.
+Those were mixed and special metal made of ivories etc from rich earth of India, Still available on for public display since the museum started in 1904.
+One more section around displaying the textile age traditional and religious collection of India.

 - Sculptures : Dvarapala Yaksha, Buddha Visits The Brahmin Kashyapa, Shiva Gana, Shiva, Brahma.